samirsar/Edvora_test/README.md

-We can this project with following link https://edvora-test-six.vercel.app/
+We can  see this project with following link https://edvora-test-six.vercel.app/